coderefinery/git-intro/_episodes/02-basics.md

 ## Undoing things

-We have been advocating about how it is possible to use Git to go back to any historical version and start over.
-In this section we will learn some basics about this.
-Before we begin please be warned that some commands discussed here will result in permanent data loss and should be used with prudence.
-As we discussed Git preserves snapshots of folder content rather than history of files and it is difficult to go into details on how navigation between snapshots takes place in a basic course.
-So instead of trying to explain details,here we have selected some examples to show how to achieve certain undo tasks, untill we learn more in the next sections.
+As emphasized above, Git can go back to any historical version of tracked files.
+In this section we will learn the basics of the available methods.
+In general, almost all Git actions *add* data and it's difficult to do anything undoable or to remove data permanently.
+However, please be warned that *some* commands discussed below will result in permanent data loss and should be used with caution.

+Without going into technical details, we will have a look at selected examples to show how to undo or modify certain tasks.
 The diagram below shows what we did with the guacamole recipe and we will see how to undo some changes.

 ![Git events]({{ site.baseurl }}/img/events.svg